Form 1099-A: Key Insights

 IRS Form 1096 is also called the Annual Summary and Transmittal of U.S. Information Returns and is used to summarize the Form 1099-A and other 1099 forms that are filed with the IRS.

-Form 1096 is only required if you are filing paper copies of Forms 1099.
-You are not required to submit this form when you file Form 1099-A electronically, however, TaxBandits generates a copy in your account for record
+Form 1096 is only required if you are filing paper copies Forms 1099.
+You are not required to submit this form when you file Form 1099-A electronically, however, TaxBandits generates a copy in your account for record keeping purposes.

-Note: If the deadline falls on a weekend or public holiday, the deadline automatically switches to the next business day.
+If the deadline falls over a weekend or on a federal holiday, the deadline automatically switches to the next business day.

 How To Fill Out A 1099-A Form?